 Better business continuity and disaster recovery

 Implementing effective fault-tolerance and business continuity mechanisms for on-prem data centers is a complex and expensive undertaking that not many companies can handle technically and financially.
-A big data cloud, however, comes with all of these features readily available as free or reasonably priced, low-maintenance options.
+Cloud computing for big data, however, comes with all of these features readily available as free or reasonably priced, low-maintenance options.

 All major CSPs offer data redundancy as part of their standard service offering and take care of creating multiple copies of their clients’ data at multiple levels and in various geographically distributed data centers.
-Coupled with modern containerization technologies such as Kubernetes supporting one-click or fully automatic deployment, these measures guarantee fast and damage-free recovery of your applications and data.
+For example, Microsoft Azure ensures your data is always available and long-lasting by having several copies in different locations.
+This protects your information from issues, ranging from simple hardware failures to major disasters.
+Coupled with modern containerization technologies such as Kubernetes supporting one-click or fully automatic deployment (in case all the infrastructure was described as code), these measures guarantee fast and damage-free recovery of your applications and data.

 Finally, every big data analytics cloud is reliably protected from most types of cybersecurity threats to an extent that is hardly attainable by in-house solutions.
 Additional cybersecurity consulting services can be obtained from corresponding CSPs or qualified third parties.